 Our Work

-Since the fracking ban was established in 2014, we have worked with elected officials across the state on fossil-fuel divestment, on funding for renewables, the Transportation and Climate Initiative, electrification of buildings, offshore wind power, and the state’s Climate Action Plan.
+Since then, we have worked with elected officials across the state on divestment, on funding for renewables, electrification of buildings, offshore wind power, and the state’s Climate Action Plan.
+In 2024, we gave a press conference at the Capitol to educate lawmakers on electric vehicles during our EV East Coast Tour.
+Then we gave lawmakers the opportunity to drive in a EV.

 Offshore wind development will directly benefit many of our communities across the state.
 For example, the Port of Albany was tapped by the Governor’s office as the country’s first wind tower assembly site, which will create up to 350 direct jobs in the area.